 And it’s also about the do’s and don’ts of living the freegan way.
 Etiquette is important to remember: Dumpster diving during business hours is considered rude/intrusive.
-Plus, you’re more likely to have an angry business owner chasing you away and putting locks on dumpsters, fucking things up for everyone.
-There aren’t rules, necessarily, just better ways to go about living the free life.
+Plus, you’re more likely to have an angry business owner chasing you away and putting locks on dumpsters, screwing things up for everyone.
+There aren’t rules necessarily, just better ways to go about living the free life.

 Because, at least for the time being, this is the way the world works.